Department of Philosophy

 Phone: +44 (0) 2476 575 449

 Hi.
-I'm a Postdoctoral Research Fellow at the University of Warwick on an interdisciplinary AHRC project: 'Time: Between Metaphysics and Psychology', led by Christoph Hoerl and Teresa McCormack.
+I'm currently a Postdoctoral Research Fellow at the University of Warwick on an interdisciplinary AHRC project: 'Time: Between Metaphysics and Psychology', led by Christoph Hoerl and Teresa McCormack.
+In 2018 I join Trinity College Dublin as an Assistant Professor.

 You can find abstracts of my work (research), details of courses I've been involved with (teaching) and my CV.
-You can also find the guide to applying to graduate programs I wrote in 2010 (revised 2016).
+You can also find a guide to applying to graduate programs (revised 2016).
 I'm also an editor and contributor to Science Visions, the Philosophy of Science Association's Women's Caucus blog.